MicrosoftDocs/winrt-api/windows.graphics.display/resolutionscale.md

 Specifies the scale of a display as 140 percent.
 This percentage indicates a minimum screen resolution to scale at 140 is 1440x1080.

 ### -field Scale150Percent:150
-Applies to Windows Phone 8.
+Specifies the scale of a display as 150 percent.
+Also applies to Windows Phone 8.

 ### -field Scale160Percent:160
+Specifies the scale of a display as 160 percent.
 Applies to Windows Phone 8.

 ### -field Scale175Percent:175
 Specifies the scale of a display as 175 percent.